139 Cognitive Science Building

 The minor’s focus is on design as a way of thinking, one based on an iterative cycle of field observation, problem finding, and evaluating alternative solutions and trade-offs by prototyping and testing.
 The primary objective of the minor is to enable students from any division and major to diversify their studies and incorporate design-thinking skills into their academic experience.

 To receive a minor in design, the student must complete at least twenty-eight units of which twenty must be upper division.
-All courses must be taken for letter grade, with at least a “C–“ earned in each one.
+All courses must be taken for letter grade, with at least a “C–” earned in each one, with the exception of Design 119 and 195, which are taken Pass/Not Pass.
 We suggest the following courses to give you the best understanding of the discipline of design:

 Choose one from this group: